brianosaurus/look-into-chains/README.md

 1. Code changes and why they were required for the upgrade
 1. How was the upgrade performed

+cosmovisor

 ## Gaia Penultimate Upgrade
 1. What was the upgrade
 1. MetaData changes from the upgrade

+cosmoshub-2 -> cosmoshub-3

-1. Code changes and why they were required for the upgrade
+3. Code changes and why they were required for the upgrade
-1. How was the upgrade performed
+4. How was the upgrade performed

+cosmovisor

-## Gaia Anti-Penultimate Upgrade\
+## Gaia Anti-Penultimate Upgrade
 1. What was the upgrade
 1. MetaData changes from the upgrade

+cosmoshub-1 -> cosmoshub-2

-1. Code changes and why they were required for the upgrade
+3. Code changes and why they were required for the upgrade
-1. How was the upgrade performed
+4. How was the upgrade performed

+cosmovisor

 ## Osmosis Last Upgrade
 1. What was the upgrade